sushil2601/javaScript_practise/NODEJS.md

         process.env.UV_THREADPOOL_SIZE = 8;

+Q. What process.exit(1) Does:
+Ans :-

+    process.exit() is a Node.js method that immediately stops the Node process.

+    It takes a status code:
+=
+    0 = success

+    1 or any non-zero number = error/failure

 Q. What is Socket?
 Ans:-
     In socket, you made a connections, complete your task and close the connection.